Éamon a Búrc

-Éamon a Búrc (1866–1942) was a tailor and Irish storyteller or seanchaí.
+Éamon a Búrc (1866–1942) was a tailor, employee of the Great Northern Railway of James J. Hill, and, in his later life, a storyteller or seanchaí from Ireland Connemara Gaeltacht.
+Seán Ó Súilleabháin, the former chief archivist for the Irish Folklore Commission later called Éamonn a Búrc, "possibly the most accomplished narrator of folktales who has lived into our time."
+Furthermore, according to Irish-American genealogist and historian Bridget Connelly, the stories from the Fenian Cycle of Irish mythology that were collected from Éamon a Búrc are still taught in University courses alongside Beowulf, the Elder Edda and the Homeric Hymns.

 Life

 Born to an Irish-speaking family in Carna, County Galway, Ireland.
-His parents were Liam and Bridget a Búrc.
+His parents were Liam and Bríde a Búrc.
 His father, from whom he learned many of his stories, was a native of nearby Ardmore.

 The Irish Famine of 1879 caused mass starvation, evictions, and violence in Connemara against the abuses of power by local Anglo-Irish landlords, bailiffs, and the Royal Irish Constabulary.
 In response, Father Patrick Grealy, the Roman Catholic priest assigned to Carna, selected ten, "very destitute but industrious and virtuous families", from his parish to emigrate to Graceville, Minnesota and be settled upon frontier farm claims in nearby Moonshine Township by Bishop John Ireland of the Roman Catholic Diocese of St. Paul.

 On the records of the S.S.
 Austrian, Éamon a Búrc appears as passenger number 387, "Edmond Bourke", the fourteen year old son of "William Bourke" and his wife Bridget.

 At the time, Bishop John Ireland wished to fill up the Minnesota prairie with Irish-American farm families.
-After the worst blizzard in the State's history, which Laura Ingalls Wilder later fictionalized in The Long Winter, struck on 15 October 1880, the destitute condition of the Connemara homesteaders became an international scandal.
+After the worst blizzard in the State's history, which Laura Ingalls Wilder later fictionalized in her novel The Long Winter, struck on 15 October 1880, the destitute condition of the Connemara homesteaders became an international scandal.

 While being interviewed through an interpreter by concerned White Anglo-Saxon Protestant neighbors from nearby Morris, Minnesota, Liam a Búrc said, "There are shingles at my house waiting for a fine day to put them on; I have a cow but no milk; I have in the house fifty pounds of flour and corn meal; the flour I got from Morris people together with some clothing and two pairs of shoes, no use for children in the cradle; I have enough for about a week; did not suffer for wood; got some from Bishop Ireland's woods at Lake Tokua, and one cord from Father Ryan; Father Ryan always treated me well."
 The Morris newspaper concluded, "This man has four children.
 Mr. O'Brien left with him one pair men's shoes, one pair women's and two pair children's shoes."